DanielFaro/LuxuryRentals/README.md

 ## Instructions -
+To run the codebase, clone the repo.
+Navigate to backend folder and run 'npm start' to start the express server and contact MongoDB.
-To run the codebase, clone the repo and type 'npm run start' or try it on the linked github pages.
+Navigat to main project folderand type 'npm run start' or try it on the linked github pages.
 [Try Me](https://danielfaro.github.io/LuxuryRentals/)

-Navigat to backend folder and run ### npm start

 ## Library choices